GernotMaier/HillasPlot/README.md

 Data of all objects to be drawn is read from two yaml files.

 [HillasObjects.yaml](HillasObjects.yaml):
 List of objects to be plotted.
 Given is object type (Marker, Rectangle, Trapezoid), coordinates, and labels.
-Setting labels needs a bit of fine tuning.
+Setting labels for english version (`label_en`) needs a bit of fine tuning.

 [ParticleAcceleration.yaml](ParticleAcceleration.yaml):
 List of lines to be drawn for maximal achievable energy using the Hillas formula: